Hannah Montana video games: 2009 games

 Hannah Montana: Rock Out the Show was bundled with the Hannah Montana PSP Entertainment Pack which includes a lilac PSP, a UMD featuring selected Hannah Montana episodes, a 2 GB memory stick and vinyl stickers.
 Developed by Page 44 Studios, standalone games were released on August 4, 2009 in North America.
 In the game, Robbie Ray gets sick, so Hannah has to manage her new tour around the world.
 The player must create the stages, select the songs, and dress Hannah.
 The song list includes 11 songs.
 The player must play rhythm-based games, while Hannah sings the songs.

 While the Wii version was met with positive reviews, the Xbox 360 version of the game was panned by critics where it received a low score on Metacritic of 25/100.

-Canceled Game
+Canceled game

-Hannah Montana: Pop Star Exclusive was to be the fifth video game based on the Hannah Montana television show, and sixth based on the Hannah Montana character.
-It was developed by EA Bright Light Studio and was cancelled during development.
+Hannah Montana: Pop Star Exclusive was to be the fifth video game based on the Hannah Montana television show.
+It was a first-person photography game being developed by WayForward Technologies between 2007 and 2008 but was cancelled during development.
+A playable prototype and source code for the game were later discovered and released on March 7, 2024.

 Reception

 IGN gave Spotlight World Tour for the PS2 a 4.5 (poor) rating.

-GamesRadar+ ranked the Xbox 360 version of Hannah Montana: The Movie as the 48th worst game ever made.
+In 2013, GamesRadar+ ranked the Xbox 360 version of Hannah Montana: The Movie as the 48th worst game ever made.
+The game has since been taken off the list.